inonchiu/eFEDSproducts/README.md

 # eFEDSproducts
-This repository contains the data products in the eFEDS cosmological paper
+This repository contains the data products in the eFEDS cosmological paper.